What’s it: Disposable income is the money you have left after paying taxes. You can use it for savings or buy goods and services.

 Disposable income consists of your various income after deducting taxes.
 Income can come from salaries, capital gains, stock dividends, bond coupons, and government transfer payments.
 You will not spend your income because you have to pay taxes.

-You can then use the remaining money for whatever you need.
-You can use it to buy products to meet your needs and desires.
-You can save it and allocate it to various financial instruments such as stocks and mutual funds.
+The remaining money can then be used for whatever you need.
+You can use it to buy products that meet your needs and desires, save it, and allocate it to various financial instruments such as stocks and mutual funds.

 Mathematically, the disposable income formula is as follows: